Best Fishing Spots in the World (Inshore and Offshore Destinations)

-Locating one of these fishing destinations doesn't require flying to the far side of the planet.
+Locating one of these fishing destinations doesn’t require flying to the far side of the planet.
 These 11 destinations here or in north-central America are oriented around a particular goal.
-There are 11 because they required one goal both and inshore and offshore destination.
+There are 11 because they required one goal, have both inshore and offshore destinations.

-Why here?
-The waters off Malindi on Kenya's Central Coast offer one of the few places on earth where anglers can realistically hope to accomplish a billfish royal slam.
+The waters off Malindi on Kenya’s Central Coast offer one of the few places on earth where anglers can realistically hope to accomplish a billfish royal slam.
 Possibly even a fantasy slam, which requires five different species of billfish and a day and they are all here.
-In fact some anger off Kenya might go beyond a fantasy slam to catch the ultimate six species in one day: blue marlin, striped marlin, black marlin, sailfish, swordfish and shortbill spearfish.
+In fact, some anger off Kenya might go beyond a fantasy slam to catch the ultimate six species in one day: blue marlin, striped marlin, black marlin, sailfish, swordfish, and shortbill spearfish.
 There are many competent experienced crews for offshore charters.